NIS2 in Hungary

 A guide to NIS2 implementation and compliance in Hungary.

-Hungary is updating its national cybersecurity framework to align with the strengthened obligations introduced under the NIS2 Directive.
-The revised regime expands sector coverage, formalizes executive accountability, and enhances supervisory and sanction mechanisms.
+Hungary has completed transposition of the NIS2 Directive through Act LXIX of 2024 on the Cybersecurity of Hungary, in force since 1 January 2025.
+The new statutory framework expands sector coverage, introduces a three-tier security classification, formalizes executive accountability, and establishes biennial external cybersecurity audits.
 This guide provides a structured overview of NIS2 compliance Hungary requirements for SMEs operating in covered sectors.

 1. Quick SME Applicability Snapshot in Hungary